 - 9.3 Whenever an employee is temporarily assigned for a minimum of one (1) week to work in a classification higher than the employee's regular classification pursuant to Section 12.3, the employee shall be paid at the rate established for the higher classification, and at the same step level the employee is at in his regular position.
-When an employee is temporarily assigned to work in a higher classification which has a wage range overlapping the wage range of the employee's regular classification, the employee shall be paid at the wage rate of the classification to which he is being temporarily assigned which is next higher to the employee's present wage rate, but not more than the top wage rate of the temporary classification.
-A temporary assignment is defined as less than 45 days and can be renewed on written approval by the General Manager. - 9.4 For purposes of wage rate progression in an employee's regular classification, when assigned to a temporary classification, the time worked by an employee in other than the employee's regular classification shall also be accrued in such temporary classification. - 9.5 Whenever an employee is temporarily assigned to work in a classification lower than the employee's regular classification, the employee's rate of pay will not be reduced. - 9.6 Attached hereto and made a part hereof is Exhibit "A" and Exhibit "B" titled "Schedule of Classifications and Wage Ranges".
-Adoption of this MOU recognizes the previous wage rates leading to the current wage rates in Exhibit A and now the MOU "Schedule of Classifications and Wage Ranges" in Exhibit B - 9.7 All classifications are subject to an annual 2-4% COLA, increase in the amount of the percentage increase in the CPI-W, Consumer Price Index for Urban Wage Earners and Clerical workers, all U.S. city average, published for the months of May to May ("COLA percentage increase").
+When an employee is temporarily assigned to work in a higher classification which has a wage range overlapping the wage range of the employee's regular classification to which he is being temporarily assigned which is next higher to the employee's present wage rate, but not more than the top wage rate of the temporary classification.
+A temporary assignment is defined as less than 45 days and can be renewed on written approval by the General Manager. - 9.4 For purposes of wage rate progression in an employee's regular classification, when assigned to a temporary classification, the time worked by an employee in other than the employee's regular classification shall also be accrued in such temporary classification. - 9.5 Whenever an employee is temporarily assigned to work in a classification lower than the employee's regular classification, the employee's rate of pay will not be reduced. - 9.6 Attached hereto and made a part hereof is Exhibit "A" titled "Schedule of Classifications and Wage Ranges".
+Adoption of this MOU recognizes the current wage rates now in the MOU "Schedule of Classifications and Wage Ranges" in Exhibit A. - 9.7 All classifications are subject to an annual 2-4% COLA, increase in the amount of the percentage increase in the CPI-W, Consumer Price Index for Urban Wage Earners and Clerical workers, all U.S. city average, published for the months of May to May ("COLA percentage increase").
 Notwithstanding these numbers, no annual wage increase pursuant to this Section shall be less than 2% or more than 4% of the current wage.
-The annual COLA percentage increase will be implemented July 1 of a given year and will start July 1, 2023. - 9.8 Attached hereto and made a part hereof is Exhibit "C" titled "Job Classification Specifications".
+The annual COLA percentage increase will be implemented July 1 of a given year and will start July 1, 2023. - 9.8 Attached hereto and made a part hereof is Exhibit "B" titled "Job Classification Specifications".
 The job descriptions included therein are intended to be general guidelines regarding the duties to be performed by a particular classification of employee and are not to be construed as restrictions on the duties an employee may normally perform.
 Any employee may be assigned to perform the duties of a classification which has an equal or lower wage rate.
 The classification specifications are subject to amendment by the board.
 Any proposed changes to the job descriptions will be subject to review and comment by the Union and will not reopen negotiations for the remainder of the MOU.